Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations: Methods

 \subsection{Evaluation Metrics}

-In order to evaluate the quality of the counterfactual, we use three evaluation metrics:
+In order to evaluate the quality of the counterfactual, we use three evaluation metrics:\\

-\textbf{1) In-distribution} \\ The counterfactual should not change the image such that proposed features will have a low probability of occurring.
-We used per-pixel intensity kernel density estimation (KDE) to measure the extent to which our counterfactuals are in-sample.
-Specifically, we estimate the density over intensity values for each pixel across the target class population.
-We compute the probability for each pixel intensity given the pixel specific KDE and take the average over all pixels.
-An example of this can be seen in Figure~\ref{fig:kde} comparing probabilities of pixels in counterfactuals as well as probabilities of the original pixels.
+\begin{description}[style=nextline] \item[In-distribution] The counterfactual should not change the original observation such that proposed features will have a low probability of occurring.
+We used per-feature kernel density estimation (KDE) to measure the extent to which our counterfactuals are in-sample.
+Specifically, we estimate the density over intensity values for each feature across the target class population.
+We compute the probability for each feature given the feature specific KDE and take the average over all features.
+Though this does not estimate the full probability of the observation $p(x)$, it serves as a measure of how close each feature is to its own data manifold.
+For tabular data, we exclude categorical variables from the metric since there is no scenario where the counterfactual can stray from the data manifold of those features.

+An example of this can be seen in Figure~\ref{fig:kde} comparing the probabilities of pixels in counterfactuals of the MNIST dataset to the probabilities of the original pixels.

-\textbf{2) Sparsity} \\ The counterfactual should be sparse in the number of changes it makes in the features.
-We compute the percent of features that are changed in the generation of the counterfactual.
+\item[Sparsity] The counterfactual should be sparse in the number of changes it makes in the features.
+We compute the fraction of features that are changed in the generation of the counterfactual.
+For tabular data we consider the relative magnitudes of change as a fourth metric since sparsity is less informative in low dimensional cases.

-\textbf{3) Computational Efficiency} \\ Generating the counterfactual must be computationally efficient.
-We measure the time it takes to generate a counterfactual.
+\item[Computational Efficiency] Generating the counterfactual must be computationally efficient.
+We measure the latency of each method. \end{description}